yassargo/migrating-the-unmigrateable/MtU-00-introduction/notes.md

 **Everything the IT world learned the hard way about security over the last 20 years , OT is about to learn all at once, under regulatory pressure, with zero downtime tolerance.**

-👉 _[Your joke here — something about IT people discovering OT is basically IT from 2003 but with higher stakes if something breaks]_

 I couldn't find a single practical, honest resource explaining step by step how you actually migrate a legacy ICS environment without destroying your uptime, your budget, or your sanity.